 Click the "Save variable" button to save each one.
-When you are done, the "Terraform Variables" section should look like this.
+After saving, the "Terraform Variables" section displays your new variable values.

 »Find your AWS credentials

-DynamoDB tables are an Amazon Web Services (AWS) service.
+EC2 instances are Amazon Web Services (AWS) services.
 In order for Terraform to provision AWS resources for you, it needs credentials for your AWS account.

 Note: This tutorial will provision resources that qualify under the AWS free-tier.
-If your account doesn't qualify under the AWS free-tier, we're not responsible for any charges that you may incur.
+If your account does not qualify under the AWS free-tier, we are not responsible for any charges that you may incur.

 Log into the AWS console and find your Access key ID and Secret access key on this page.

 Terraform Cloud uses an ephemeral environment to run Terraform operations that create and manage your infrastructure.
 You will set that environment's Environment Variables in the Terraform Cloud web UI to configure provider credentials or to configure the Terraform binary itself.